Sebastien-HATTON/ApioOS/README.md

-Apio-VIP
+ApioOS
 ==========

-This repository contains the apio server application and the client application.
+This repository contains ApioOS the first WebOS that link together everything in internet: Things, Services, Cloud Platform and People.
-This is the new Version of Apio Server.

 # Changes:
 * Improved Serial algorithm